-Strongman performance begins before the athlete touches the implement.
-Visualization and mental rehearsal prepare the mind for execution, helping athletes anticipate movement, control emotions, and perform with confidence under pressure.
+Strongman performance begins before you ever touch the implement.
+Visualization and mental rehearsal prepare your mind for execution.
+They help you anticipate the movement, control your emotions, and perform with confidence under pressure.

-Mental preparation allows athletes to “practice” lifts, carries, and competition scenarios before they happen, reducing hesitation and improving performance when it matters most.
+Mental preparation lets you practice the lifts, the carries, and the competition scenarios before they ever happen, which cuts your hesitation and improves your performance when it matters most.

 What Visualization Means in Strongman